SimonJunyouLi/rain_hedge/README.md

 # Rain Hedge
-Hedging implementation to bound errors in rain probability prediction.
+This is a hedging implementation to bound errors in rain probability prediction.

 ## Problem Statement